Matt McKnight

-Matt McKnight (born June 14, 1984) is a Canadian professional ice hockey player.
+Matt McKnight (born June 14, 1984) is a Canadian former professional ice hockey player.
 He was selected by the Dallas Stars in the 9th round (280th overall) of the 2004 NHL Entry Draft.

 McKnight is currently playing for the Bietigheim Steelers in the DEL in Germany.
 He previously played for the Lausitzer Füchse in the German 2nd Bundesliga from 2011 to 2013.
-He received 2016-17 DEL2 Regular Season Forward of the Year honors after leading the league in points (24 goals, 48 assists in 50 games).
+He received 2016-17 DEL2 Regular Season Forward of the Year honours after leading the league in points (24 goals, 48 assists in 50 games).